Psly12/daft-task/readme.md

 The results for the test run would be in the repots directory.
 Screenshots are captured on test run failuer.

 ## Page objects
-For this assignment, daft.ie has been divided into 4 page objects, namely HomePage, PropertyPage, ResultsPage and FilterModal.
+For this task, daft.ie has been divided into 4 page objects, namely HomePage, PropertyPage, ResultsPage and FilterModal.

 All of these classes have the relevent elements and funtions which can be performed on th respective pages.